chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/index.md

 ---
 title: mobohubb Mobile App
 excerpt: >-
-  This guide explains how to download and install the Mobohubb Mobile App on both Android and iOS devices.
+  This guide explains how to download and install the **mobohubb** Mobile App on both Android and iOS devices.
 deprecated: false
 hidden: false